---

 Extract text using `pdftotext` (if available) or macOS Swift/PDFKit.
 The text will lack structure, so you need to interpret it:

-- The first non-empty lines are usually the title
+- The first non-empty lines are usually the title.

-- Lines with multiple comma-separated names are authors
+- Lines with multiple comma-separated names are authors.

-- Lines containing institution names are affiliations
+- Lines containing institution names are affiliations.

-- A line starting with "Abstract" begins the abstract
+- A line starting with "Abstract" begins the abstract.

-- Numbered section headers (like "1 Introduction", "2.1 Methods") should become markdown headings
+- Numbered section headers (like "1 Introduction", "2.1 Methods") should become markdown headings.

-- Table-of-contents sections should become markdown tables
+- Table-of-contents sections should become markdown tables.

 ### Markdown files

-Already close to the target format.
+Markdown is already close to the target format.
 Clean up platform-specific artifacts:

-- Replace `<aside>...</aside>` (Notion) with blockquotes (`> ...`)
+- Replace `<aside>...</aside>` (Notion) with blockquotes (`> ...`).

-- Strip invisible characters
+- Strip invisible characters.

-- Identify the title from the first `#` heading
+- Identify the title from the first `#` heading.

 This is where intelligent interpretation matters.
 Do NOT do mechanical regex substitution.
 Read the source material, understand its structure and intent, and write a proper VMAX markdown post.